Cyb3r-Jak3/cloudflare-utils/documentation/docs/tunnels/list-versions.md

 ## Running

-Once you have it downloaded run `cloudflare-utils --api-token <API Token with DNS:Edit> --account-id <account id> tunnel-versions`.
-It will return a list of all out of date tunnels and their versions.
+Once you have it downloaded run `cloudflare-utils --api-token <API Token with Cloudflare Tunnel:Read> --account-id <account id> tunnel-versions`.
+It will print a list of all out of date tunnels and their versions.

 Optional flags: